54gfeonrieuvser/54gfeonrieuvser.github.io/Side_Project/calculator/log.md

 [demo here](54gfeonrieuvser.github.io/Side_Project/calculator/ver2(2023)/)
 1. the border issues had been fixed in this version.
-2. the DOM selecting is not ideal, in 16 different lines, not clean at all
+2. the DOM selecting is not ideal, in 16 different lines, not clean at all.
 3. still not implement backward completely, probably require rebuliding the whole program flows.